 The best golf courses in Tennessee

-The top-10 best golf courses in Tennessee is indicative of the refreshing mix of great golf you’ll find in the state.
-Three old, classic Donald Ross designs (Holston Hills, Memphis Country Club and Chattanooga Golf & Country Club) showcase the state’s roots as a golf state—but more modern designs like Tom Fazio’s The Golf Club of Tennessee and Troubadour Golf and Field Club, Jack Nicklaus’ Spring Creek Ranch (Jack Nicklaus) and Brian Silva’s Black Creek Club offer nice variety and types of architecture for every taste.
+Our new ranking of Tennessee’s 15 best courses is representative of the mix of great golf you’ll find in the state.
+Three old, classic Donald Ross designs (Holston Hills, Memphis Country Club and Chattanooga Golf & Country Club) showcase the state’s roots as a golf state—but modern designs like Tom Fazio’s Troubadour Golf and Field Club and The Golf Club of Tennessee, Jack Nicklaus’ Spring Creek Ranch and Brian Silva’s Black Creek Club offer nice variety and types of architecture for every taste.

 Of course, the crème de la crème is The Honors Course outside Chattanooga, designed by Pete Dye.
 The venerable championship layout has been ranked No. 1 since it opened in 1983 and has been a mainstay in the top third of our national rankings.
 The legendary Dye kept coming back to tweak the course to make subtle improvements over the years, and after his passing in 2020, it was a big deal that the club decided to go outside for assistance in making tweaks to the club, bringing in Gil Hanse and Jim Wagner to ensure the Dye classic is as good as it can be.